Contact Us

 Spiritual

 Chuck was raised in the Church of Christ and his family began attending the South Baton Rouge Church of Christ in 1975 when the congregation was founded.
-Since 2009 he has served as one of the "Elders" of the South Baton Rouge Church of Christ.
+Chuck ( and his wife Leah) have served the South Baton Rouge Church of Christ congregation in various capacities over the years.
+Most recently serving as one of the “Elders” of the church family (Fall 2009 through Summer 2025).

 New Testament course